MarcialRosales/dot-net-core-pcf-workshop/README.md

 1. Assuming you are under `load-flights-from-in-memory-db`
 2. Deploy the app
-  `cf push flight-availability-api -p flight-availability-api-doc --random-route`  use this command if you build it
+  `cf push flight-availability-api -p flight-availability-api-doc --random-route`
 3. Check out application's details, whats the url?
-  `cf app flight-availability-site`
+  `cf app flight-availability-api`
 4. How did PCF know that this was a static site and not a .Net application?

 ## <a name="quick-intro-buildpack"></a> Quick Introduction to Buildpacks